-Once you have been picked up from the dock, your drive through the beautiful Mendenhall Valley will end at the helicopter base.
+Once you have been picked up from the dock, the drive through the beautiful Mendenhall Valley will end at the helicopter base.
 Here you will get a full safety briefing and be outfitted for your flight.
-Get ready for take off, and for some of the most spectacular views you will ever see!
-Your pilot will point out deep blue crevasses, and glaciers that cling to the sides of snow capped mountains - known as hanging glaciers.
-As you come in for landing on the shores of the Taku River, watch for the welcoming crew to wave you in!
+Get ready for take-off, and for some of the most spectacular views you will ever see!
+Your pilot will point out deep blue crevasses, and glaciers that cling to the sides of snow-capped mountains - known as hanging glaciers.
+As you come in for a landing on the shores of the Taku River, watch for the welcoming crew to wave you in!

-Our local riverboat captains know all there is to know about Southeast Alaska, and the gorgeous area that surrounds you.
+Our local riverboat captains have a plethora of knowledge about Southeast Alaska, and the gorgeous area that surrounds you.
 The insight you will gain will be unparalleled as you tour the Taku River and the Watershed, as very few get the opportunity to visit this pristine place.
 You will hear and see so much of this majestic glacier that you won't be able to wait to land on it!

 After returning to the river base, you'll say goodbye to the airboat captain and load back into your aircraft.
 It's a short flight over the water to land on the glacier itself.
 To capture the true ambiance of the nature that surrounds you, your pilot will shut down the helicopter.
 Revel in the raw beauty as you walk around and see crevasses up close, explore glacial pools, and take a sip of the purest water you'll ever taste.
 The experience of seeing the glacier by air, boat, and on foot is truly rare and awe-inspiring.